VPPranav/HPC-Accelerated-Image-Processing-OpenMP-Multi-Threading-Performance-Benchmark-Serial-vs-Parallel/README.md

 # HPC-Accelerated Image Processing: OpenMP Multi-Threading Performance Benchmark (Serial vs Parallel)

-This project implements and compares **serial** and **parallel (OpenMP)** image-processing pipelines in C.
+This repository presents a **comprehensive High-Performance Computing (HPC) benchmarking framework** that evaluates the impact of **shared-memory parallelism using OpenMP** on a realistic, non-trivial **image processing workload implemented in C**.
+The project is designed to go beyond a minimal demo by combining **low-level systems programming**, **fine-grained performance instrumentation**, and a **web-based visualization layer** for intuitive analysis.

-It processes a directory of images, applies a fixed sequence of filters, and records detailed **performance metrics** (wall-clock time, CPU time, and CPU cycles) for both versions.
-The results are exported as JSON files for further analysis and visualization.
+At its core, the system processes a directory of images through a fixed pipeline of classical image-processing filters.
+Two functionally equivalent implementations are provided: a **serial single-threaded baseline** and a **parallel multi-threaded OpenMP version**.
+Both variants collect detailed performance metrics—including wall-clock time, CPU time, and cycle counts—which are exported as structured JSON logs.
+These logs are then consumed by a **Flask-based web dashboard** that enables interactive, real-time comparison of serial and parallel execution behavior.

 ---

 ![Class Diagram](diagrams/class_diagram.png)

+## Key Highlights

+* Native **C implementation** with minimal abstraction overhead
+* Identical serial and OpenMP-parallel pipelines for fair benchmarking
+* High-resolution timing and cycle-level measurements
+* Perf-like estimation of **total CPU cycles across all threads**
+* Structured JSON logging for reproducibility and post-processing
+* Full-stack integration with a **Flask + Chart.js analytics dashboard**
+* Clear separation between compute, measurement, and visualization layers

+---

 ## 1. Project Goals

+The primary goals of this project are:

-- Implement a simple but non-trivial **image processing workload**.
+* Implement a simple but non-trivial **image processing workload** suitable for performance studies
-- Provide two implementations of the same pipeline:
+* Provide two implementations of the same pipeline:

-  - `serial` – single-threaded baseline.
+  * **`serial`** – single-threaded baseline
-  - `parallel` – multi-threaded using OpenMP.
+  * **`parallel`** – multi-threaded implementation using OpenMP
-- Measure and compare:
+* Measure and compare:

-  - Wall-clock time.
+  * Wall-clock execution time
-  - CPU user + system time.
+  * CPU user and system time
-  - Raw TSC cycles.
+  * Raw Time Stamp Counter (TSC) cycles
-  - **Estimated total cycles across all threads** (perf-like metric).
+  * **Estimated total cycles across all threads** (perf-style metric)
-  - Throughput (pixels / second, images / second).
+  * Throughput (pixels/second, images/second)
-  - Speedup and parallel efficiency.
+  * Speedup and parallel efficiency
+* Enable easier interpretation of results through **web-based visualization**

+The project is suitable for **HPC coursework, operating systems labs, parallel programming assignments, and performance engineering demonstrations**.

 ---

 ## 2. Directory Layout

-At the project root you have:

 ```text
 bin/        # Compiled binaries (serial, parallel)